-The student's supervisory committee is responsible for administering the final oral examination for the defense of the thesis.
+The student's supervisory committee is responsible for administering the final oral examination for defense of the thesis.
 Students are responsible for coordinating the scheduling of the oral examination with their committee and academic unit.
-Students are expected to present in either a conference room at UF or another suitable meeting area.
-The student is responsible for making arrangements and reservations (if a room is being used) and for communicating with their supervisory committee about the defense date and time.
-The student must also contact the Academic Program Specialist in order to arrange for all necessary forms and the Administrative Support Assistant to arrange department-wide invitations.
+The student is responsible for making arrangements and reservations for a suitable room if needed, or via an online platform if needed.
+The student is also responsible and for communicating with their supervisory committee about the defense date and time.
+The student must also contact the Academic Program Specialist to arrange for all necessary forms and the Administrative Support Assistant to arrange department-wide invitations.